paulgoetze/weka-jruby/README.md

 Weka::Filters::Unsupervised::Instance
 ```

+#### Filtering Instances

-Filters can be used directly to filter instances:
+Filters can be used directly to filter Instances:

 ```ruby
 # create filter